anhailee/SQL_Banking_Credit_Segment_Exploration/README.md

 SELECT * FROM QUYMO_TSBĐ

--- SỐ LƯỢNG TSBĐ VÀ TỔNG GIÁ TRỊ TSBĐ
+-- QUANTITY OF SECURITIES AND TOTAL VALUE OF SECURITIES

--- ĐẦU KỲ
+-- DK
 SELECT COUNT(*)							AS [DAUKY_SO_LUONG_TSBĐ]
 	,SUM(latest_Value)					AS [DAUKY_GIA_TRI_TSBĐ]
 FROM(